lgessler/conch/README.md

 <a name="intro"></a>
 Introduction
 ------------
-**conch**  is for searching through large
+**Conch**  is for searching through large
 (billions of tokens) [linguistic corpora](https://en.wikipedia.org/wiki/Corpus_linguistics).
 It is intended to be useful for both language instructors and researchers by providing them an easy interface for linguistic corpora which otherwise might have remained out of technical reach.

-**conch** accepts regular expressions on its web interface and uses [a lightly modified version of Google Code Search](https://github.com/lgessler/codesearch) to match it against the loaded corpora.
+Conch accepts regular expressions on its web interface and uses [a lightly modified version of Google Code Search](https://github.com/lgessler/codesearch) to match it against the loaded corpora.

-conch was developed for the [HindMonoCorp](https://lindat.mff.cuni.cz/repository/xmlui/handle/11858/00-097C-0000-0023-6260-A) corpus, but it can be adapted for other corpora as well.
+Conch was developed for the [HindMonoCorp](https://lindat.mff.cuni.cz/repository/xmlui/handle/11858/00-097C-0000-0023-6260-A) corpus, but it can be adapted for other corpora as well.